unimelb/unimelb-design-system/pages/articles/usage-instructions.slim.md

 section
   p The first provides a universal <abbr title="Reproduce modern functionality in older browser">polyfill</abbr> for styling on HTML5 semantic elements such as <code>header</code>, <code>nav</code> and <code>section</code> We use these elements as selectors in the design system stylesheet.

-  p At its most minimal, you should include the following "boilerplate" layout:
+  p At a bare minimum, you should include the following markup in your page:

 ==syntax_highlight :html
   erb: